axpro/hapi-structure/README.md

 * `./lib/design`
 * `./lib/hello/../world`

-These files contain all the elements for the result of the HTML display.
+These files contain all the elements for HTML display.

 When the structure is OK for you, you must install all dependencies.